Log in

 0 Comments

-I have not worn it and can only offer the men's perspective:
+I haven't worn it and can only offer the male perspective:

-It may be simple but it's not trying to be something it's not, and that's why the fragrance works, the components are well weighted and blended in the air.
+It may be simple, but it doesn't try to be something it isn't, and that's precisely why the scent works; the components are well balanced and blended in the air.

-In my opinion, the fragrance is also good to wear in spring and fall, even more so than in winter.
+In my opinion, the fragrance is also good to wear in spring and autumn, even tending to be more suitable than in winter.

 Age: 20-28

-Type: The somewhat calmer, more sedate woman, lots of liveliness and freshness but the cold season is coming and mang likes to take exactly this attitude to life with it.
+Type: The somewhat quieter, more composed woman, full of liveliness and freshness, but as the cold season arrives, she wants to take this feeling of life with her.

-Men: I actually find him very charming, I think he can also seduce if he wants to. and above all he smells like a woman and not like a girl.
-But he never really wants to come across like the perfume creep from the service here.
-It should be said that it is the scent of my girlfriend.
+Men: I actually find it very charming; I believe it can also be captivating if it wants to be.
+And above all, it smells like a woman and not like a girl.
+But I really don’t want to come off like the Perfumo creep of the day here.
+It should be noted that this is my girlfriend's fragrance.

-Longevity: For Zara and the price ok but not outstanding.
-3-4 are safe.
+Longevity: For Zara and the price, it's acceptable but not outstanding.
+3-4 hours are certain.

-Projection: much quieter than other women's perfumes but that's a good thing, the first 3 hours you can smell it well in the room in the cold it becomes very scarce afterwards.
+Projection: noticeably quieter than other women's perfumes, but that's a good thing; for the first 3 hours, you can smell it well in the room, but in the cold, it becomes very faint afterward.

 0 Comments

-I haven't worn it, but I'm allowed to review it from the men's side.
+I haven't worn it, but I can review it from the men's side.

-Longevity: After 3-4 hours, the sillage decreases significantly, but it remains very present on the skin.
+Longevity: After 3-4 hours, the sillage noticeably decreases, but it remains very present on the skin.

 Age: 15-23

-Type: I see more of a young, dynamic virgin; the fragrance is not particularly feminine, rather loud and still not very set.
-At the same time, not very daring, but still dreaming of a trip to the tropics.
+Type: I see it more as a young, dynamic Virgo; the scent doesn’t come across as particularly feminine, rather loud and still somewhat unrefined.
+At the same time, it’s not very daring, yet it still dreams of a journey to the tropics.

 0 Comments